 Iconic around the world, IKEA has shared their meatball recipe online so everyone can make their favourite Swedish meal at home.

 If you’ve made a recent trip to the furniture store and are missing the IKEA meatballs already, don’t despair.
-The company have shared their unique recipe for Swedish meatballs online, along with illustrated instructions in the style of their furniture set-up manuals.
+The company have shared their unique recipe for Swedish meatballs online, along with illustrated instructions in the style of a flat-pack manual.

 - For the meatballs:

 - 1 onion, finely chopped

 - 1 clove of garlic, crushed or minced